"Our core teams consist of about 6-7 of us and are intended to be our little families for the first semester at MIT Sloan."

 MIT Sloan hosts events throughout the year and around the world.
-Members of our community travel everywhere to bring MIT Sloan to you, from San Francisco to São Paulo, and from Shanghai to Stockholm.
+Members of our community travel from Accra to Taipei to bring MIT Sloan to you.
 We offer many different opportunities for you to get to know MIT.

 - MIT Sloan-on-the-Road Presentations

 - Fairs and Conferences

 - Online Events

 - Student-hosted Meet-ups

 - All Admissions Events